 If an Engineer desires to become registered, that Engineer should pursue work opportunities under the supervision of a registered P.E.
 The Engineer should interview their potential employer about this important aspect of the job they are applying for.

-Once registered, a P.E. needs to renew their license semi-annually, and to meet all legal and administrative requirements.
+Once registered, a P.E. needs to renew their license every two years, and to meet all legal and administrative requirements.
 All requirements must be certified at the time of license renewal.